WaRaGiSmYnIcKnAmE/blog-preview-card/README.md

 # Frontend Mentor - QR code component solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/blog-preview-card-rMaQPVODGa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview